-- Never eating or drinking inside the area where painting is ongoing, as this can lead to contamination of food.
+- Never eating or drinking inside the area where work is ongoing, as this can lead to contamination of food.

-- Washing up after painting, even if there are no paint splatters present on the skin.
+- Washing up afterwards, even if there are no splatters present on the skin.

-- In case paint gets on the skin, it must only be removed using soap and water, and never chemical paint removers, including acetone.
+- In case it gets on the skin, it must only be removed using soap and water, and never chemical removers, including acetone.

-- Allowing the newly painted room to be kept well-ventilated for a few days after painting, and avoiding entering the room during that period.
+- Allowing the newly done room to be kept well-ventilated for a few days, and avoiding entering the room during that period.

-- Discarding paint cans and any leftover paint properly after the work is done.
+- Discarding cans and any leftovers properly after the work is done.